simplesalt/main-9bc77/content/speaking_law.md

 ### How to Think about Cybersecurity Insurance

 _qualifying CLEs: practice management_
-Attorneys have mixed feelings about cyber insurance: policies are expensive, demand extensive documentation for eligibility, and have so many carve-outs that sometimes even attorneys don't read the whole policy.
+Attorneys have mixed feelings about cyber insurance: policies are expensive, demand extensive documentation for eligibility, and have so many carve-outs that sometimes even they don't read the whole policy.
 Yet in an age of exploding internet crime, it would be foolhardy to skip.
-This talk explains how different firms' risk compares to the most common coverage, how the right policy should fit into an overall risk plan, and even how the wrong carrier can increase your risk of attack.
+This talk explains how different firms' risk profile compares to common coverage, how the right policy should fit into an overall risk plan, and even how the wrong carrier can increase your risk of attack.

 ### The Best Way to Protect Sensitive Client Information